v6cord/VVVVVV/FEATURES.md

 - Add 6th argument to `createentity` that sets the color (createentity crewmen numbers)

 - Add 7th argument to `createentity` that sets entity 1/56 type (ved numbers)

+- Automatically pause/unpause all audio on focus change

+- Instead of defaulting to gray, assume unknown colors in createcrewman/changecolor are internal ones

+- Add an argument to createcrewman to set a name (instead of pink/blue/etc.), useful in combination with the above or when having multiple crewmen of the same color

+- Add color aliases for all colour functions

+- Add optional parameter to `play` to set the fade-in time in ms (default 3000)

+- `markmap(x, y, tile)` to put a tile on any minimap coordinate

+- `unmarkmap(x, y)` to undo

+- `mapimage(path/name.png)` to use any map image

+- `automapimage` to undo

+- `enablefog`/`disablefog` to enable/disable hiding rooms (called fog in the code)

+- Automatic CI builds for all 3 OSes